rmuit/copernica-api/README.md

 ### Compatibility

-The library (very likely) works with PHP5 and PHP7.
-While PHP5 is way beyond end-of-life, this class will keep from adding PHP7-only language constructs until I see a real benefit on code quality (which is not the case yet), or until other contributors indicate a need for it.

-The 'build process' (see icon at the top; a similar passed/failed message will appear on PRs) is only checking coding standards against PHP5.6+ / PSR12.
-CopernicaRestClient is such a thin layer that I don't consider it in need of unit tests.
+The library works with PHP5 and PHP7.

+While PHP5 is way beyond end-of-life, I'm trying to keep it compatible as long as I don't see a real benefit / because  I'm still used to it / because who knows what old code companies are still running internally.
+I won't reject PHP7-only additions though.
+(Admittedly not using the ?? operator is starting to feel masochistic).

 ### Project name